-The professional performance evaluation of an employee on Part-time Employment Status shall include the following:
+The performance evaluation of an employee on Part-time Employment Status shall include the following:

-- a.
-A minimum of one written evaluation per school year based on supervisory visits by the principal or conference office of education personnel. - b.
-An annual written professional development plan completed by the employee based on the most recent written evaluation, a self-evaluation, and data derived from evaluative surveys of parents and/or peers. - c.
-An annual conference with the employee by the principal and/or office of education personnel based on supervisory visits and the professional development plan. - d.
-Copies of each written evaluation and the professional development plan shall be given to the employee, principal, and maintained on file at the conference office of education.
+a A minimum of one written performance evaluation per school year based on supervisory visits by the principal or conference office of education personnel.

-- a.
+- b.
+An annual written professional growth plan completed by the employee based on the most recent written performance evaluation, a self-evaluation, and data that may be derived from evaluative surveys of parents and/or peers. - c.
+An annual conference with the employee by the principal and/or office of education personnel based on supervisory visits, self-evaluation, and the professional growth plan. - d Copies of each written performance evaluation and the professional growth plan shall be given to both the employee and principal and maintained on file at the conference office of education. - 4.
+Employment - a.
 The employing conference shall provide a part-time certificated employee a written employment agreement setting forth the terms of employment. - b.
 Employment of the part-time certificated employee may be terminated at will by either party at the end of the agreed employment period. - c.
 At the discretion of the employing conference part-time employees may be terminated at any time during the contract period if such a provision is included in the employment agreement. - d.
 Employment of Part-time status employees may be terminated at any time for cause (Code 4130).